2023-24 Earth Grant Students

 A person smiling outside with short hair and a maroon button down shirt

-Arden Holloway (they/them) is a senior double-majoring in Urban and Regional Development and Arabic.
+Arden Holloway (they/them) participated as a senior double-majoring in Urban and Regional Development and Arabic.
 Arden identifies as a queer non-binary hiker, birder, and plant identifier who grew up in rural upstate New York, but has lived short-term in both Costa Rica and Rabat, Morocco.
 Their experience in Morocco specifically helped to develop a critical lens on the effects of colonialism and resource extraction for colonized lands and people around the world, and ultimately the connections between environmental and social justice.
-Through Earth Grant, Arden will be working with Tucson Audubon to apply their skills in digital mapping to prevent invasive plant spread in the Tucson area, and raise community awareness about invasive plants.
-Outside of Earth Grant, Arden is also an intern with Watershed Management Group and an executive board member of Students for Sustainability.
+Through Earth Grant, Arden worked with Tucson Audubon to apply their skills in digital mapping to prevent invasive plant spread in the Tucson area, and raise community awareness about invasive plants, like the map that they created about invasive saltcedar in Tucson (linked below).
+Outside of Earth Grant, Arden was also an intern with Watershed Management Group and an executive board member of Students for Sustainability.

 Image